 Purple may be well suited to compassionate, creative individuals.
 It’s also rich and royal.

-Red is typically seen as the colour of confidence.
+Red is typically the colour of confidence.
 It’s bold, fierce, and exudes dominance and passion.

 Pink can be playful, romantic, and fun.